jelastic-jps/git-push-deploy/README.md

 - **_Nodes_** - application server name (is fetched automatically upon selecting the environment)

 Click **Install** and wait for Jelastic to configure CI/CD pipeline for your project.
 Once your application is deployed, all the further changes, committed to a source repository, will be automatically delivered to your environment inside Jelastic Cloud.

+## Known Issues

+Since Jelastic 4.9.5 runs the preceding version of [Cloud Scripting](http://docs.cloudscripting.com/), you may be faced the following issues while the add-on installation:
+- If specified Git _User_ name and/or _Personal Access Token_ are incorrect, a crash report will appear.
+In this case, please re-run the installation and double-check your entries.
+- In some cases, the after-installation frame may be shown empty.
+This does not affect the add-on operability, whilst all the corresponding information is duplicated to you via email.